sidebar hamburger menu

 sh install-els-alt-php-rpm-repo.sh --license-key XXX-XXXXXXXXXXXX

-4. Install PHP package.
-Each version of PHP can be installed individually or all versions at once.
+Each version can be installed individually or all versions at once.

 yum groupinstall alt-php73